ShaddGallegos/RHTI/README.md

         enterprise IT platform.

         Automation requires an investment in time, technology, and people.
-Make the most of your investment with an enterprise automation platform that delivers agility and flexibility.
+Make the most of your investment with an enterprise automation platform that delivers supportability, agility and flexibility.

 [Ansible Tower](https://www.ansible.com/products/tower)